This post may contain affiliate links. Read my full disclosure policy.

-A delicious Tempeh Reuben Sandwich with Smoked Mozzarella Cheese and optional Turmeric Sauerkraut- a great vegetarian option for those who crave hearty, meaty Ruebens, but want to cut out the meat.
+A toasty Tempeh Reuben Sandwich with Smoked Mozzarella Cheese and Sauerkraut- a great vegetarian option for those who crave hearty, meaty Ruebens, but want to cut out the meat.
+Vegan-adaptable.

 Tempeh can be found in the refrigerated section of most health food stores and in the natural foods aisle of well-stocked grocery stores.